DCoder206/chatbotpy/README.md

-# chatbotpy
+# Python Chatbot
-A chatbot made using python utilizing machine learning and natural language processing
+A healthcare chatbot made using python utilizing machine learning and natural language processing